Ruth Snyder: Murder of Albert Snyder

 Detectives discovered that the property Ruth had claimed had been stolen in the burglary had been hidden in the house.
-The real breakthrough came when a detective found a paper with the initials J.G. on it (it was a memento Albert had kept from former lover, Jessie Guischard).
+The real breakthrough came when a detective found a paper with the initials J.G. on it (it was a memento Albert had kept from Guischard).
 When asked by Detectives who "J.G" was, Ruth became flustered and instantly thought of Gray, whose initials were also J.G.
 She asked the detective what Gray had to do with the murder; it was the first time Gray had ever been mentioned, and the police immediately became suspicious.
 Gray was found in Syracuse, New York.
 He claimed he had been there all night, but it was determined that a friend of Gray's had obtained a hotel room in Gray's name to support his alibi.
 Under interrogation, Gray proved far more forthcoming than Ruth about his actions.
 He was arrested and returned to Queens.
 Both Gray and Ruth were charged with Albert's murder.